Should Wages Go Up with Inflation?

 What are your thoughts on inflation?
-Specifically should companies feel obligated to raise wages due to inflation?
+Should wages go up with inflation?
+Are companies obligated to give cost-of-living raises?

 — Jennifer, Kentucky

 Good question, Jennifer.
-Inflation should be on the mind of anyone who is carefully managing their money, and it should also be on the mind of anyone who determines employee compensation.
+Inflation should be on the mind of anyone who is carefully about money.
+It should also be on the mind of anyone who determines employee pay.

-Inflation is an unfortunate and unavoidable part of modern financial life.
-It is influenced by many factors (including government spending and debt) and gradually makes our money less valuable over time.
+Inflation is an unfortunate and unavoidable part of modern financial life that gradually makes our money less valuable over time.
 You notice inflation when your utility bills go up, when gasoline gets more expensive, when rents increase and when you see higher prices at grocery stores or restaurant menus.

 It’s easy to get wrapped up in economic theory when talking about inflation, and we won’t go down that road.
-Here are the basics, though: In slow economic times, inflation tends to be low, hovering around or below 1% a year.
+There are some basic principles that guide us, though.
+In slow economic times, inflation tends to be low, hovering around or below 1% a year.
 When the economy is really humming, inflation reaches a higher rate.
 But government organizations and banks like the Federal Reserve do their best to make sure that inflation rates don’t become so high that they negatively impacts the economy.
-(They don’t always do a perfect job.)
+They don’t always do a perfect job.

 As an individual worker, inflation can put you in a tough spot.
-It drives up the prices of the goods, services and commodities that you count on the most, and there’s nothing you can do about it.
+It drives up the prices of the goods, services and commodities that you count on the most.
+And unless you get raises to match the cost of living, there’s nothing you can do about it.

 While prices are going up, your income may not be.

-Many companies realize that inflation is putting pressure on their employees’ budgets, and they try to compensate for this by offering periodic “cost of living” raises.
+Many companies realize inflation is putting pressure on their employees’ budgets and try to compensate for this by offering periodic “cost-of-living” raises.
 These raises aren’t based on performance or advancement; they’re simply attempts to account for inflation and keep your real income consistent.
-Some companies will match these raises to the exact rate of inflation, while others may just ballpark it, possibly giving you a little bit more than what inflation would dictate.
+Some companies will match these raises to the exact rate of inflation, while others may just ballpark it.

 It’s obviously great when companies give cost of living raises to employees.
 And it seems that most managers, bosses and business leaders should want to do this.
 But life isn’t always that easy.
 Sometimes companies are in such a financial squeeze that they can’t afford to give even small raises.
 Other times you have managers that don’t understand the value of keeping good employees happy.

-In the recession from which we’re still trying to emerge, inflation has been pretty low, but many companies have seen drastic drops to revenue and profit.
-Some owners have struggled to simply keep from laying people off (or even closing altogether).
+In the recession of the last decade, inflation was been pretty low, but many companies saw drastic drops to revenue and profit.
+Some owners struggled to simply keep the doors open.
 In very tight financial times, something as small as a cost of living raise can make the difference between solvency and insolvency.
-If your company has been battling just to stay afloat in this tough economy, I wouldn’t blame your boss for not matching inflation for a year or two.
-And if you’re concerned about the situation, have a conversation with your managers and see if they will commit to raising salaries once revenues return to normal.
+If your company has been battling just to stay afloat, I wouldn’t blame your boss for not matching inflation for a year or two.
+And if you’re concerned about the situation, have a conversation with your managers.
+Ask if they will commit to raising salaries once revenues return to normal.

 Good managers are always looking for opportunities to increase employee compensation, not looking for opportunities to tamp it down.

-This philosophy goes beyond inflation, of course.
 Companies that succeed do so in large part because they have great employees, and wise managers make sure to reward those employees.
-This means promoting people that show promise, offering raises for increased training or skills, and even giving raises to people based on the experience and expertise that they’ve gained while working for the company.
+This means promoting people who show promise, offering raises for increased training or skills and even giving raises to people based on the experience and expertise that they’ve gained while working for the company.
 Good managers are always looking for opportunities to increase employee compensation, not looking for opportunities to tamp it down.